 KM expert, Stan Garfield lays out the essential elements of ensuring the success of your knowledge management program, including how to lay the foundation, the secrets to obtaining early and ongoing leadership commitment, tips for communication strategies that actually do influence and engage your audience, how to assess and leverage technology appropriately, and powerful methods of nurturing a knowledge-sharing culture.

-UNTIL NOVEMBER 30th we’re offering promotions to prospective special library, knowledge center, archives or museum clients who want to make a move to a Lucidea solution, or upgrade their current Lucidea product(s).
+UNTIL AUGUST 31st, we’re offering special Summer promotions to existing and prospective special library, knowledge center, archives, or museum clients who want to get a fresh start with new or upgraded software.

 - Cost savings